Shrapnel shell: Technical considerations

-A firsthand description of successful British deployment of shrapnel in a defensive barrage during the Third Battle of Ypres, 1917: ... the air is full of yellow spurts of smoke that burst about 30 feet up and shoot towards the earth - just ahead of each of these yellow puffs the earth rises in a lashed-up cloud - shrapnel - and how beautifully placed - long sweeps of it fly along that slope lashing up a good 200 yards of earth at each burst.
+A firsthand description of successful British deployment of shrapnel in a defensive barrage during the Third Battle of Ypres, 1917: ... the air is full of yellow spurts of smoke that burst about 30 feet up and shoot towards the earth – just ahead of each of these yellow puffs the earth rises in a lashed-up cloud – shrapnel – and how beautifully placed – long sweeps of it fly along that slope lashing up a good 200 yards of earth at each burst.

 Tactical use

 During the initial stages of World War I, shrapnel was widely used by all sides as an anti-personnel weapon.
 It was the only type of shell available for British field guns (13-pounder, 15 pounder and 18-pounder) until October 1914.
 Shrapnel was effective against troops in the open, particularly massed infantry (advancing or withdrawing).
 However, the onset of trench warfare from late 1914 led to most armies decreasing their use of shrapnel in favour of high-explosive.
 Britain continued to use a high percentage of shrapnel shells.
 New tactical roles included cutting barbed wire and providing "creeping barrages" to both screen its own attacking troops and suppressing the enemy defenders to prevent them from shooting at their attackers.

 In a creeping barrage fire was 'lifted' from one 'line' to the next as the attackers advanced.
 These lines were typically 100 yard apart and the lifts were typically 4 minutes apart.
-Lifting meant that time fuzes settings had to be changed.
+Lifting meant that time fuses settings had to be changed.
 The attackers tried to keep as close as possible (as little as 25 yards sometimes) to the bursting shrapnel so as to be on top of the enemy trenches when fire lifted beyond them, and before the enemy could get back to their parapets.